Pre-sessional English courses

 How will I be supported?

 You are supported before you attend your first class!
 Coventry University International Office (IO): guides you through your application and helps you prepare for arrival in the UK (including email updates and pre-arrival and visa guides).
 The IO continues to support you once you are in Coventry (visa support and advice).
-The Student Welfare Team can help you with questions about living and studying at Coventry University.
+The International Student Support Team can help you with questions about living and studying at Coventry University.

 On your PSE course you will: